jpetazzo/registrish/README.md

 - a plain NGINX server (without LUA, JSX, or whatever custom module)
 - the [Netlify] CDN
-- an object store like S3, or a compatible one like [Scaleway]
+- an object store like S3, or a compatible one like [R2] or [Scaleway]

 ## Example